Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Where is the running max score (for numerical stability), is the running softmax denominator, is the running unnormalized numerator accumulator, and is the normalized output.

-The diagram above contrasts the two approaches.
 A materializing baseline makes multiple round-trips to HBM for the full matrix.
 FlashAttention performs tile-local score and softmax work on-chip, writing output and compact saved statistics to HBM.

 1import torch